Version 3 - Effective 05 December 2022

 You will be provided access to a Consumer Dashboard via Internet Banking or Mobile devices that provides you with the functionality to:

-For example, if you are applying for a loan at another financial institution who is an accredited Data Recipient and they wish to obtain details regarding your account with us, instead of providing them with a copy of your statement, you can authorise us to share your data with them.
+For example, if you are applying for a loan at another financial institution who is accredited Data Recipient and they wish to obtain details regarding your account with us, instead of providing them with a copy of your statement, you can authorise us to share your data with them.
+There is no fee for accessing or data sharing requests.

 We will only disclose your CDR data to accredited Data Recipients in accordance with the CDR regime and only when you authorise us to do so.